 When someone emails [email protected] with a clock issue, andclockworks.com can't solve it, then it's most likely not solvable.

 Lets get ticking

 Together we can save the clock instead of getting rid of it.
 When people have a clock for a long time, and then get rid of it, it seems all they can think about is that clock.
-In other words when they have the clock, they do not think about it much.
-But when they get rid of it, it sticks in there brain they should have saved it.
-Whatever decides to do is fine, but if the clock is to work, this is the right site.
+In other words, when they have a clock, they do not think about it much.
+But when they get rid of it, it sticks in there brain that they should have tried to save it.
+Whatever one decides to do is fine, but if the clock is to work, this is the right site.

 Mechanical Clock Cleaning Service